laravel/docs/collections.md

     // [1, 2, 3, 4, 5]

-The sorted collection keeps the original array keys.
-In this example we used the [`values`](#method-values) method to reset the keys to consecutively numbered indexes.

-For sorting a collection of nested arrays or objects, see the [`sortBy`](#method-sortby) and [`sortByDesc`](#method-sortbydesc) methods.

 If your sorting needs are more advanced, you may pass a callback to `sort` with your own algorithm.
-Refer to the PHP documentation on [`usort`](http://php.net/manual/en/function.usort.php#refsect1-function.usort-parameters), which is what the collection's `sort` method calls under the hood.
+Refer to the PHP documentation on [`usort`](https://secure.php.net/manual/en/function.usort.php#refsect1-function.usort-parameters), which is what the collection's `sort` method calls under the hood.

+If you need to sort a collection of nested arrays or objects, see the [`sortBy`](#method-sortby) and [`sortByDesc`](#method-sortbydesc) methods.

 <a name="method-sortby"></a>
 #### `sortBy()` {#collection-method}

-The `sortBy` method sorts the collection by the given key:
+The `sortBy` method sorts the collection by the given key.
+The sorted collection keeps the original array keys, so in this example we'll use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:

     $collection = collect([
         ['name' => 'Desk', 'price' => 200],